VMRay offers two product options,

-Both VMRay Analyzer and ETD utilize our underlying Now, Near, Deep architecture.
+VMRay Analyzer utilizes our underlying Now, Near, Deep architecture.

 VMRay offers a unique mix of stealthiness and efficacy that allows it to stand out from the pack.
 Traditional sandbox solutions either do not produce results at all due to being detected by malware (which then ceases operation) or produce too much data due to poor result filtering or slow performance.

 VMRay delivers reliable results without adding the burden of filtering irrelevant data for your analysts.
 With years of experience and continuous efforts, VMRay is well-equipped both for current malware, as well as for staying ahead of the game when encountering new threats.

 VMRay is capable of detonating each sample in multiple analysis environments (i.e. virtual machines with different configurations).
 This ensures that customers will be able to see as much behavior as possible from a submitted sample, no matter what system it is targeting.

 The selection depends on the file type at hand, i.e. both the VMs themselves and their amount will depend on what has been submitted.
 A single file can lead to multiple analyses which will be deducted from the quota.
 The selection of the analysis environments can be controlled by the user, (e.g. by removing detonation environments from a submission or adding additional, non-standard ones).

 “Now, Near, Deep” combines dynamic analysis with our static analysis engine and built-in reputation checking.
 Our groundbreaking dynamic analysis engine is at the heart of this approach.
 It utilizes hypervisor-based monitoring, which embodies four differentiating traits: